Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Why Your AC Needs a Summer Storm Game Plan

-• How to secure and protect your AC before the season hits
+• How to secure and protect your AC before the season

 • Maintenance steps to keep your AC storm-safe

-• When it might be time to upgrade to a cyclone-rated system
+• When to upgrade to cyclone-rated systems

-• A true-to-life Perth homeowner story that proves preparation pays
+• Real Perth story proving preparation pays

 Why It Matters – Local Relevance to Perth Coastal Homes